Trends Shaping the Future of Multi-Modal Content: What to Watch For

 Trend 2 — Personalization at Modality-Level

-Personalization is moving beyond audience segments into the modality mix itself: different users prefer different combinations of text, audio, images, and video depending on context, device, and intent.
+Personalization now focuses on how we mix content types, rather than just audience segments.
+Different users have varied preferences for text, audio, images, and video based on their context, device, and intent.
 Modality-level personalization means mapping behavioral and contextual signals to content formats (for example, short audio summaries for commuters, long-form interactive guides for desktop researchers) and continually testing which mixes drive engagement and conversions.
 This approach reduces wasted content effort and increases relevance by delivering the right format at the right moment.

 Modality profiling and audience signals